UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

    </entry>

-Here, the *CLUSTER* must match a configured UFTPD server, see also `UFTPD server(s) configuration`_.
+Here, the *CLUSTER* must match a configured UFTPD server, see also :ref:`auth-uftpd`.
 Available attributes are

 :role: the UNICORE role, usually this will be *user*.